Tweener/kmplate/README.md

     7. `shared/data/src/iosTest/kotlin/com/tweener/changehere`
     8. `shared/domain/src/commonMain/kotlin/com/tweener/changehere`
     9. `shared/domain/src/commonTest/kotlin/com/tweener/changehere`
+5. Open file `Theme.kt` and rename `MyProjectTheme` to your own project name. ie: `AmazingAppTheme`.
+6. Rename file `MyProjectUIDefaults.kt` to your own project name. ie: `AmazingAppUIDefaults.kt`.
+7. Open file `NavigationBar.kt` and rename `MyProjectNavigationBar` to your own project name. ie: `AmazingAppNavigationBar`.
+8. Build and run the `androidApp` target from Android Studio.

 ### 5. Update iOS configuration

-1. Rename `iosApp/iosApp.xcodeproj` to your own project name. ie: `iosApp/myProjectName.xcodeproject`,
-2. Open `iosApp/myProjectName.xcworkspace` in Xcode and build the project.
+1. Open `iosApp/myProjectName.xcworkspace` in Xcode and build the project.
-3. In Xcode, in the left panel, click on `iosApp`, then in tab `Signing & Capabilities` and replace the `Bundle identifier` value with your own bundleID (ie. "com.mycompany.myproject") ,
+2. In Xcode, in the left panel, click on `iosApp`, then in tab `Signing & Capabilities` and replace the `Bundle identifier` value with your own bundleID (ie. "com.mycompany.myproject"),
+3. Close Xcode and go back to Android Studio.
-4. Run the app.
+4. Run the `iosApp` target.

 ### 6. Rename Github Actions names